 Short written assignments consist of 25% of your final grade.
-Unless noted otherwise, writing assignments close at 11:59 pm ET on Sundays.
+Unless noted otherwise, writing assignments close at 11:59 pm ET on Fridays.
 Please leave yourself enough time to complete the assignment and turn it in on time, technical issues do not excuse a tardy assignment.
 All assignments may be discussed with your instructor and/or TA before the due date.

-Written assignments consist of 500-word essays, there will be five (5) required essays assigned throughout the semester, with the final writing assignment (module 13 WA) acting as an optional extra credit writing assignment.
-If you do not complete the extra credit assignment, your grade will be reflected as earned with the five (5) standard assignments.
+Written assignments consist of 500-word essays, there will be six (6) of these essays assigned throughout the semester, plus one extra credit writing assignment.
+If you do not complete the extra credit assignment, your grade will be reflected as earned with the six (6) standard assignments.
 Please refer to specific assignment details for further information.
 Assignments will be based on comparing and contrasting ideas presented in the lectures and course readings.
 Again, you will receive zero (0) points if any content from another student or the internet is copied.
 The rubric for each assignment and the extra credit assignment is given in full detail in e- Learning.